-- ✓ Good progress has occurred in the sun protection and awareness, with Council, schools and childcare centres adopting proactive sun care measures and infrastructure - Day care options have been developing with examples such as Gunning pre-school offering out of hours care, and Crookwell Neighbourhood Centre Inc. operating services such Mobile Long-Day Care and Mobile Pre-School.
+- ✓ Good progress has occurred in the sun protection and awareness, with Council, schools and childcare centres adopting proactive sun care measures and infrastructure - ✓ Day care options have been developing with examples such as Gunning pre-school offering out of hours care, and Crookwell Neighbourhood Centre Inc. operating services such as Vacation Care, Long-Day Care, Mobile Pre-School services and Before and After School Care services which includes an Active After's Sports program funded by the Australian Institute of Sport.

-- There is a need to improve the communication, between agencies and providers, of data that will help identify at risk children and issues that are affecting them; health, care, education etc - Continue to work with key stakeholders to increase the range of day care options across the Upper Lachlan Shire, and ensure that they are responsive to population change. - Identify and support initiatives/activities that encourage the participation of families and children in community life. - Support SLHD and other agencies and provider to develop and deliver programs that address children's needs. - Investigate and implement collaborative opportunities to promote healthy lifestyles and physical activity to reduce the occurrence of weight and obesity issues. - Funding sought for Skate Parks in Crookwell and Gunning Completed. - Youth Week Funding Youth Mental Health and other youth issues.
+- There is a need to improve the communication, between agencies and providers, of data that will help identify at risk children and issues that are affecting them; health, care, education etc - Continue to work with key stakeholders to increase the range of day care options across the Upper Lachlan Shire, and ensure that they are responsive to population change. - Identify and support initiatives/activities that encourage the participation of families and children in community life. - Support SLHD and other agencies and provider to develop and deliver programs that address children's needs. - Investigate and implement collaborative opportunities to promote healthy lifestyles and physical activity to reduce the occurrence of weight and obesity issues.